lcorbasson/Lychee/docs/Installation.md

 	exif, gd, json, mbstring, mysqli, zip

+On a Debian or Ubuntu system with Apache HTTP Server, this means that you could run

+	apt-get install php5 libapache2-mod-php5 php5-gd php5-json php5-mysql mysql-server

+to install all dependencies.

 To use Lychee without restrictions, we recommend to increase the values of the following properties in `php.ini`:

 	max_execution_time = 200